moderndatacompany/dataos.info/docs/api_docs/dataos_pyflare_sdk.md

 To ensure the proper functioning of the system, a Spark environment must be configured with the necessary settings tailored to the specific use case.

-**Inclusion of Additional JARs**
+**Inclusion of common JARs**

-The inclusion of JAR files is contingent on the unique use case in question.
-Nevertheless, a standard set of essential JARs consistently aids in facilitating governance.
+JAR files are crucial for the specific use case and should be integrated into your project as needed.
+But there are a set of common JARs which are always needed to support governance.
 The obligatory JAR files encompass:

 - `io.dataos.sdk.commons`
 - `io.dataos.sdk.heimdall`